Jack Horton (footballer, born 1905)

-John William "Jack" Horton (14 July 1905 – 22 October 1964), also known as Jackie Horton, was an English professional footballer who played as a forward.
+John William Horton (14 July 1905 – 22 October 1964), also known as Jackie Horton, was an English professional footballer who played as a forward.

 Club career

 Following an unsuccessful trial with Bury, Horton signed for Charlton Athletic in 1926.
 After six seasons, in which he scored 54 goals in 243 league appearances, Horton was nominated for the Charlton Athletic Hall of Fame in 2022.
 He joined Chelsea in 1933, and went on to score 15 goals in 59 appearances.